LangChain + ExecLayer Governance Guide

 2. Canonicalizing Intent

 LangChain tools have varying schemas.
 A database query tool accepts raw SQL strings.
 An API tool accepts structured JSON.
 A file tool accepts paths.
-To enforce consistent policies across tools, ExecLayer canonicalizes all tool calls into SovereignIR, our internal representation of executable intent:
+To enforce consistent policies across tools, ExecLayer canonicalizes all tool calls into a Blueprint, our declarative representation of executable intent:

 {